...

 Red-Colored-Circle

-The red color indicates the chemical-related ingredient in the packaging.
-So, packaging may be printed in red color circles if that box or bag is aimed to pack some chemical or chemical-related product in it.
-In some places like India, the red color labeled on the boxes indicates non-vegetarian products.
+The red color indicates a chemical-related ingredient in the packaging.
+So, packaging may be printed in red circles if the box or bag is intended to pack some chemical or chemical-related product in it.
+In some places, like India, the red color labeled on the boxes indicates non-vegetarian products.
 Sometimes, these kinds of products are also indicated with brown dots.

 Green Colored Circle